The Savoy viewers anxious as the 5-star series ends with COVID-19 lockdown

 — Rev’d Peter Abraham (@abraham9176) October 15, 2020

 The Savoy finished with the most sombre of title cards.
-On the 23rd of March The Savoy was forced to close its doors due to coronavirus.
+On the 23rd of March the hotel was forced to close its doors due to coronavirus.

 It partially reopened on 24th September but only 200 staff were re-employed.
 The management were hopeful that the others would return soon.